ge7nic/JaegerDemo/README.md

 # JaegerDemo
-Short REST Api to demonstrate Jaeger.
+Short REST Api to demonstrate Jaeger with Maven and Docker.